Packaging

 bonus pack is a special container, package, carton, or other holder in which the consumer is given more of the product for the same or perhaps even lower price per ounce or unit than in the regular container.

-factory packfactory pack is the multiple packaging of one good, or of one good and another good of the same firm, or one product and a sample or premium.
+A factory pack is the multiple packaging of one good, or of one good and another good of the same firm, or one product and a sample or premium.
 The packaging is done at the factory and arrives in the trade channel already in the promotional form.

 Family packaging refers to the use of one design or other key packaging element to integrate the packaging of two or more individual items (for example, a personal care line that includes shaving cream, after-shave and antiperspirant).
 The packages clearly belong to one set, but there are usually some individualizations, especially in brand name.
 See family brand.